alexongotos/elixir-cloud-deployment-scripts/Hetzner/packer/README.md

 ## Packer json file to build an elixir image on Hetzner hcloud ##

-install packer on your laptop
+Install packer on your laptop
 https://www.packer.io/intro/getting-started/install.html

 For OSX